MattiaIachini/GUI-YT-Downloader/README.md

 # youtube-downloader-converter
-A simple Python script that is able to download YouTube videos or playlists and convert them into MP3.
+A simple Python script that allow to download YouTube videos or playlists and convert them into MP3.
+I have start to program only the UI part of the program, the owner of the script it is below.

 Copyright (c) NeuralNine 2020 - YouTube Downloader v0.2 Alpha